-In Argentina, choripán is a classic of street food that combines grilled chorizo with crusty bread and chimichurri.
+In Argentina, choripán is a classic street food that combines grilled chorizo with crusty bread and chimichurri.
 Its success lies in the simplicity of its components and the cooking technique.
-It requires no complex ingredients or lengthy processes, only a well-controlled fire and a sauce that balances fat with acidity.
+It requires neither complex ingredients nor lengthy processes, only a well-controlled fire and a sauce that balances the fatty with the acidic.

-How to optimize the cooking point of chorizo on your grill 🔥
+How to optimize the chorizo cooking point on your grill 🔥

 For proper technical development, the chorizo should be cooked over medium-low heat, turning it every 3 minutes to prevent the fat from burning and creating bitter compounds.
 The ideal internal temperature is 70°C, measurable with a probe thermometer.
 The bread, with a firm crumb, is lightly toasted to add texture.
 The chimichurri, with parsley, garlic, oregano, and vinegar, acts as an acidic emulsion that cuts through the fat.

-The chimichurri bug: when parsley turns into a hacker 🐛
+The chimichurri bug: when parsley turns hacker 🐛